Interactive Table Visualization with lc_table_*

 mobileFontSize <colKey>: <px number> number Mobile-only font-size hints; system picks safe minimum across provided values.
 Header font is slightly smaller than body.

-desktopVerticalPadding <colKey>: <px number> number Vertical padding in pixels per column for desktop view (data rows only).
+desktopVerticalPadding <colKey>: <px number> number Vertical padding in pixels per column for desktop view (both headers and data rows).
+Padding is added entirely below the text.

-mobileVerticalPadding <colKey>: <px number> number Vertical padding in pixels per column for mobile view (data rows only).
+mobileVerticalPadding <colKey>: <px number> number Vertical padding in pixels per column for mobile view (both headers and data rows).
+Padding is added entirely below the text.

 hideRowSeparators none n/a Hides horizontal separator lines between rows.
 Simply add this reserved_type object to enable (no additional properties needed).